 The cushion was presented to the Grand Bard at the Gorseth in 1990, interestingly the Grand Bard at the time was Dr John Chesterfield who went onto become Chairman of the Guild from 2006 - 2011

 Our first President - Violetta Thurstan - was an exceptional lady.
 During her lifetime she gained nine medals, of which the Russian St. George and The Military Medal are just two for her work in nursing during WW1.
 After the war she studied weaving, spinning and dyeing in Sweden and subsequently became Director of Crafts for the Egyptian Government.
 This involved organising 700, Bedouin workers to spin and weave rugs and carpets in the desert near El Alamein.

 The last quarter of her life was spent in Cornwall, despite failing health, she continued to lecture on textiles, and write books fiction and non-fiction.
 She was still taking parties of 30 people to visit European venues right up to her death on 13th April 1978.

 Even though Violetta had a fruitful and at times a dangerous life she was a very quiet person at Guild meetings

 We are a group of enthusiastic crafts men & women helping to keep alive the traditional art of hand spinning, weaving & dyeing.

 Alongside these crafts we have members that are avid supporters of braiding, felting & tapestry weaving

 We are an energetic Guild that has gained a strong public profile through our demonstrations at local shows and running workshops at schools and other organisations

-We hold two general meetings a month:
+We hold two general meetings a month usually held on the:

 Third Friday at Probus Village Hall